MRI SCAN CHARGES AND PLACES IN KENYA

 Magnetic resonance imaging (MRI) of the prostate uses a powerful magnetic field, radio waves, and a computer to produce detailed pictures of the structures within a man’s prostate gland.
 It is primarily used to evaluate the extent of prostate cancer and determine whether it has spread.
 It also may be used to help diagnose infection, an enlarged prostate, or congenital abnormalities.

 A spine MRI uses powerful magnets, radio waves, and a computer to make very clear and detailed pictures of your spine.
 It is non-invasive and doesn’t use ionization radiation.
 The MRI scan is an imaging test that allows physicians to assess a patient’s spinal anatomy and investigate an anatomical cause of the patient’s back pain.

-Magnetic resonance imaging (MRI) uses a magnetic field, radio waves and a computer to create detailed images of organs, soft tissues, bone and virtually all other internal body structures, including the liver.
+Magnetic resonance imaging (MRI) uses a magnetic field, radio waves, and a computer to create detailed images of organs, soft tissues, bones, and virtually all other internal body structures, including the liver.
 MR technology allows the physician to evaluate different types of body tissue, as well as distinguish normal, healthy tissue from diseased tissue.